[ Printer Friendly Version ] [ Report Abuse ]

 “You’re a humble man, Percy,” Arabela replied.
 “We could use a Minister like that.”

 Percy smiled back at her in spite of himself.
-“Why are you suddenly so keen on seeing your boss out a a job?
+“Why are you suddenly so keen on seeing your boss out of a job?
 You’ve been by his side for most of his career.”

 “Do you want the short answer or the long one?” she asked.